Harnessing the adoption of Python to build a winning team

 As our team was new to Python, we spent the first initial few days defining standards on how we would code to comply with PEP8.
 But in addition to adoption, we needed to automate our workflow to comply with these standards.

 After automating our workflow to comply with standards and a base repo, we started with the core dev work.

 This was key given Python is dynamically typed; logging was our solution to better track problems.
 As a Team we Decided on a common Logging format:

 requestid - machine_instanceid timestamp - YYYY-MM-DD HH:MM:SS,milliseconds loglevel - INFO, ERROR modulename - function_name state - START/END/INPROGRESS type - SCRIPT/EXTERNAL_API/etc. modresponse - Success/Error duration - Tracking External API calls message - custom message as needed errormessage - err message

-- We quickly realized for us to test along with all the dev work, we needed a TDD approach where pytest came into our workspace.
+We quickly realized that for us to test along with all the dev work, we needed a TDD approach where pytest came into our workspace.
 This proved extremely helpful.

 In addition to being the right choice of tool for our job, exploring and learning Python allowed the team to work more closely together and bond more than ever.

 We as a team learned something new together and solved multiple issues as we hit walls; which took our team bonding to great heights!

 Given the nature of our project, Python did fit in very well.
 It’s dynamically typed and the libraries are feature-rich, working for simple API calls and complex operations around data transformation and filtering.
 As engineers, we worked as a team to “learn how to learn” and adopt a new language the right way.
 With the help of Capital One’s Python Gurus, we adopted all the best practices for developing a working production application and delivered this project before the committed deadline.
 I am lucky to be part of such an awesome team, as well as to work with Capital One Python experts like Steven Lott, which was critical for getting us across the finish line.